Hexagram 22賁Grace

 60-second read

 Grace is the hexagram for the moment when form and substance have to be calibrated against each other.
 The hexagram statement gives only success and a slight advantage in going.
 The slightness is the operative word.
 Adornment is sanctioned where it makes substance legible, refused where it would replace substance with surface.
-The Xiang commentary names fire beneath the mountain — visible glow making the substance readable — and the line sequence walks an actor from the modesty of walking on foot to the white grace of unornamented form at the top.
+The Xiang commentary names fire beneath the mountain — visible glow making the substance readable — and the line sequence walks you from the modesty of walking on foot to the white grace of unornamented form at the top.

 The hexagram